s-matyukevich/raspberry-pi-os/docs/lesson01/linux/project-structure.md

-## Lesson 1: Linux project structure
+## 1.1: Linux project structure

-This is the first time in this guide we are going to talk about linux kernel.
-The idea is to complte some small practicall stem in writing your own kernel and then take a look how the same things are implemented in linux.
-So far we have don't very little: we just implemented our first bare metal hello world problem, Still we will be able to find some similarities between rpi-os and linux.
+This is the first time we are going to talk about Linux.
+The idea is first to complete some small step in writing our own kernel, and then take a look at how the same things work in Linux.
+So far we have done very little: we just implemented our first bare metal hello world program, Still, we will be able to find some similarities between the RPi OS and Linux.
 And now we are going to explore some of them.

 ### Project structure

-Whenever you start exploring any large software project it worth take a quick look on the project structure. this is very important, because it allows you to understand from which modules the project consist of and what is the high-level architecture.
-Let's try to explore project structure of linux kernel.
+Whenever you start exploring any large software project it worth take a quick look at the project structure.
+This is very important because it allows you to understand what modules compose the project and what is the high-level architecture.
+Let's try to explore project structure of the Linux kernel.

-First of all you need to clone the linux repository
+First of all, you need to clone the Linux repository

 ```
 git clone https://github.com/torvalds/linux.git